Project YEE-HAW: (Youth Ecological Education Helping Animals and Wildlife)

 Northern Nevada SCI Mobile Wildlife Education Center

-As 2017 has drawn to a close and we embark on the New Year, we wanted to take some time and thank you for your support for the Northern Nevada SCI Mobile Wildlife Education Center over this past year.
-We are pleased to announce that our first full year in Northern Nevada was a resounding success.
+We are pleased to announce that our first full year in Northern Nevada was a resounding success with the NNSCI Mobile Wildlife Education Center.
 Our sponsors have been a huge part of that success.
 Having amazing sponsors has really set the tone for this program.
 Sitka, Cabela’s and the Wild Sheep Foundation have all gone above and beyond to ensure when this trailer goes down the road; it is an event!
 From the head turning wrap from Sitka to the educational material from Cabela’s and the Wild Sheep Foundation to Cabela’s just keeping us on the road from location to location.
 Our sponsors have made the difference.
 We are thankful for all of them.

 Along with the launching the Mobile Education Center, we launched a video program to run in the trailer as we had students and the general public tour through.
 While the premise is simple, the results have been overwhelming.
 We asked hunters of all walks of life to record a brief video introducing themselves.
 At the end of each clip the person states, “I am a hunter.
 I am conservation.”
 From average hunters to celebrities, the videos have made a solid impact.
 One in particular that has made a huge impact was sent to us by Jimmy Herman.
 Showing a touring musician combining faith, fitness and the outdoors in a cinematic backdrop has caught the attention of all the visits.
 The video gives each student or adult a variety of people from all walks of life to relate to.
 For many, this is the first time they get an opportunity to see hunters as individual people.
 Combining that connection with the message that hunting is conservation has started to open the eyes of some.